mahdi-shafiei/sbgm/paper/paper.md

 # Likelihood calculations with diffusion models

-However, many of the applications of generative models depend on being able to calculate the likelihood of data.
+Many of the applications of generative models depend on being able to calculate the likelihood of data.
 In @sde it is shown that any SDE may be converted into an ordinary differential equation (ODE) without changing the distributions, defined by the SDE, from which the noise is sampled from in the diffusion process (denoted $p_t(x)$ and shown in grey in Figure \ref{fig:sde_ode}).
 This ODE is known as the probability flow ODE [@sde; @sde_ml] and is written

 $$
     \text{d}\boldsymbol{x} = [f(\boldsymbol{x}, t) - g^2(t)\nabla_{\boldsymbol{x}}\log p_t(\boldsymbol{x})]\text{d}t = f'(\boldsymbol{x}, t)\text{d}t.